CPHS/OPHS Glossary of Terms

 Screening:

-study in question.
-It is based on exclusion criteria defined in the
+in question.
+It is based on exclusion criteria defined in the study protocol,

-study protocol, such as age, current state of health and medication,
+such as age, current state of health and medication, medical history,

 SCRO: